Lacikika/Nyx/README.md

 ## Logging & Profiles
 - All moderation and command actions are logged to the database, including message content and audit log data.
-- Use `/lookup` to view a user's profile, stats, and recent actions.
+- Use `/lookupuser` to view a user's logs across all guilds (with pagination and navigation buttons).
+- Use `/lookupguild` to view all logs for the current guild (with pagination and navigation buttons).
+- The ticket system uses embeds and buttons for a modern, user-friendly experience.
 - All command usage and errors are sent as embeds to the log channel if `LOG_CHANNEL_ID` is set.

 ## Requirements